sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

     `sudo su -`

-3. Enter your VM admin Password if prompted.
+3. Enter your VM Admin Password if prompted.

 4. Change directory to logging directory